2022–23 Southern Counties East Football League: Results table

+Stadia and locations

 Division One

 Division One consisted of eighteen teams, down from twenty teams in the previous season.
 Teams that left Division One from the previous season were Stansfeld and Sutton Athletic who had been promoted to the Premier Division, Chessington & Hook United's relegation was reprieved and transferred to the Southern Combination Football League Division One and Westside who were relocated to the Combined Counties Football League.

 The two new teams that joined the division were: